trevorkbond/pdf_merge/README.md

 code can understand.

 # Requirements
-Usage of this requires PyPDF be installed on the computer.
+Usage of this requires installation of PyPDF.
 However, the finalized .app version (created using py2app) runs on current MacOS without any updating of Python or installation of PyPDF.

 # Instructions
 Upon execution of the code, a TkInter UI will appear prompting input of the scan folder (where all source docs are located), the scan template file name, and the desired name of the outputted